96th Grey Cup: East Final

 In the third quarter, the Montreal offence continued their scoring surge, first on a long, strange drive that included two drops of perfect passes from Anthony Calvillo and seemed to end with a touchdown run by backup quarterback Adrian McPherson.
-However, the touchdown was called back due to an inadvertent whistle, but Montreal running back, Avon Cobourne would run into the endzone to give the Alouettes a 26–13 lead.
-The other key moment in that drive for the Alouettes, was an injury to Eskimos defensive back, Jason Goss that forced Edmonton to make a couple of changes to their defensive setup, which the Alouettes offence were able to exploit.
-Damon Duval would also kick his second field goal of the game to give the Montreal Alouettes a comfortable 29–13 lead heading into the fourth quarter.
+However, the touchdown was called back due to an inadvertent whistle, but Montreal running back, Avon Cobourne then ran it into the endzone to give the Alouettes a 26–13 lead.
+The other key moment in that drive for the Alouettes was an injury to Eskimos defensive back, Jason Goss.
+The injury forced Edmonton to make a couple of changes to their defensive setup, which the Alouettes offence were able to exploit.
+Damon Duval also kicked his second field goal of the game to give the Montreal Alouettes a comfortable 29–13 lead heading into the fourth quarter.

-Leading 29–13 in the fourth quarter, the Montreal Alouettes would add to their lead when Larry Taylor scored his second punt reception touchdown when he received a Noel Prefontaine punt on the Alouettes 13-yard line after four perfect blocks opened a huge hole up in the middle to give Montreal a 23-point lead.
-The Eskimos tried to mount a comeback after scoring two touchdowns with the first, being from Ricky Ray who put together a 55-yard passing play for a touchdown to Kelly Campbell, and then Tristan Jackson was able to close the gap to 10 points after he scored a touchdown on a long punt return.
-But a missed two-point conversion would seal the victory for the Montreal Alouettes, despite an Edmonton recovery on an on-side kick that set up a last gasp, which quickly ran out of steam.
+With the score 29–13 in the fourth quarter, the Montreal Alouettes added to their lead when Larry Taylor scored his second punt reception touchdown when he received a Noel Prefontaine punt on the Alouettes 13-yard line after four perfect blocks opened a huge hole up in the middle to give Montreal a 23-point lead.
+The Eskimos tried to mount a comeback after scoring two touchdowns.
+The first was from Ricky Ray who put together a 55-yard passing play for a touchdown to Kelly Campbell.
+Tristan Jackson was then able to close the gap to 10 points after he scored a touchdown on a long punt return.
+But a missed two-point conversion sealed the victory for the Montreal Alouettes, despite an Edmonton recovery on an on-side kick that set up a last gasp, which quickly ran out of steam.

 Anthony Calvillo finished the day 20-for-32, 295 yards and a touchdown as the Eskimos' defence did a good job of keeping him under control, although, Montreal received a superb 140 yards in total offence from running back, Avon Cobourne, working off a sore ankle, including 52 on the ground.
 Ricky Ray, meanwhile, tossed the ball an astonishing 49 times (26 receptions for 339 yards and a touchdown) as part of an offensive game plan that simply ignored a running game completely.
 Already boasting the league's worst ground attack, Edmonton's coaching staff put Ray in a tactical straitjacket by running just three times all game for just three yards.